OCamlPro/flambda-task-force/README.md

-notes on repositories:
+### Repositories:

 * The main flambda developpement branch is https://github.com/chambart/ocaml-1/tree/flambda_trunk
-* The fork point from the trunk is the tag flambda_fork_point https://github.com/chambart/ocaml-1/tree/flambda_fork_point
+* The fork point from the trunk is the tag `flambda_fork_point` https://github.com/chambart/ocaml-1/tree/flambda_fork_point
 * The comparison branch based on trunk is https://github.com/chambart/ocaml-1/tree/comparison_branch

+* The opam-repository snapshot we use for all "external" benchmark is https://github.com/OCamlPro/opam-flambda-repository
+* For packages not compiling with trunk or flambda, we maintain patches in https://github.com/OCamlPro/opam-flambda-repository-overlay
+* Upstreamed patches are cherry-picked into `opam-flambda-repository`

+#### The `comparison_branch`

 The `comparison_branch` contains:

 * `-dtimings` option to print each pass duration:
 ```
 ../boot/ocamlrun ../ocamlopt -strict-sequence -w +33..39 -g -warn-error A -bin-annot -nostdlib -safe-string `./Compflags pervasives.cmx` -c -dtimings pervasives.ml